Niklas Gunnarsson

-Niklas Gunnarsson (born 27 April 1991) is a Norwegian footballer, who plays as a defender for Strømsgodset.
-Gunnarsson has previously played for Odd, Swedish clubs Elfsborg and Djurgårdens IF, Scottish club Hibernian, Italian club Palermo, Norwegian club Vålerenga and Sarpsborg 08.
+Niklas Gunnarsson (born 27 April 1991) is a Norwegian footballer who plays as a defender for Swiss club Xamax on loan from Yverdon-Sport.
+Gunnarsson has previously played for Norwegian clubs Odd, Vålerenga, Sarpsborg 08, and Strømsgodset, Swedish clubs Elfsborg, Djurgårdens IF, and IFK Norrköping, Scottish club Hibernian, and Italian club Palermo and Swiss club Yverdon-Sport.

 He is the son of former football manager Ronny Geson Gunnarsson.
 He is known for his trademark long throw-ins, good crossing ability and offensive play.

-Career
+Club career

+Early football career in Norway
-Gunnarsson made his senior debut on 25 March 2012 against Sogndal, they lost the game 0–4.

-His contract with Odd expired after the 2013 season, and in October 2013 he signed a three-year contract with Vålerenga and joined the club in January 2014.
+On 25 March 2012, Gunnarsson made his senior debut for Odd BK against Sogndal in a 0–4 loss.
+Gunnarsson's contract with expired after the 2013 season, after which he signed a three-year contract with Vålerenga and joined the club in January 2014.

-Gunnarsson was Vålerengas first choice right back during the 2014 season, starting 29 out of 30 matches in the Norwegian Premier League.
-Gunnarsson fell out of the team in the following season, after coach Kjetil Rekdal made several changes after a poor display from the team in the Norwegian Football Cup.
-Gunnarsson later left for Swedish side IF Elfsborg on a loan, a move that left several of Vålerengas fans dismayed after his several good performances in the previous season.
+Gunnarsson was Vålerengas' first-choice right-back during the 2014 season, starting 29 out of 30 matches in the Eliteserien.
+He fell out of the team in the following season, after coach Kjetil Rekdal made several changes after a poor display from the team in the Norwegian Football Cup.

+Abroad transfers

-In Sweden Gunnarsson played 11 matches in the Allsvenskan, scoring one goal and assisting another.
+Gunnarsson left Norway for Swedish football club IF Elfsborg on a loan move that left Vålerengas fans disappointed after some of his good performances in the previous season.
+He played 11 matches in the Allsvenskan, scoring one goal and assisting another.

 "Niklas is an extremely professional player both on and off the pitch and he has done a great job for Elfsborg in his time here.
 He has been held in high esteem by his team mates and I would like to give him the best recommendations and wish him the best of luck in the future"' – Elfsborg head coach Magnus Haglund speaking about Gunnarsson leaving the club.

-On 5 January 2016, he joined Scottish Championship side Hibernian on loan until the end of the 2015–16 season.
-He made his debut on 9 January in a Scottish Cup fourth round 2–0 win against Raith Rovers.
+On 5 January 2016, Gunnarsson joined Scottish Championship side Hibernian on loan until the end of the 2015–16 season.
+He debuted on the ninth day in a Scottish Cup fourth round 2–0 win against Raith Rovers.
 His first goal for the club was the third goal in a 3–2 win against Rangers on 20 April.
 Gunnarsson also recorded a goal against Queen of the South on 1 May.
 He appeared as a substitute when Hibs won the Scottish Cup for the first time since 1902 in the 2016 Scottish Cup Final.

-On 9 August 2016, he joined Allsvenskan side Djurgårdens IF on a 2 1/2-year deal.
-He was given number 28.
-Ahead of 2017 Gunnarsson had his shirt number changed from 28 to 5.
-On 10 May 2018 he played as Djurgarden beat Malmö FF 3-0 in the Swedish Cup Final.
+On 9 August 2016, Gunnarsson joined Allsvenskan side Djurgårdens IF on a 2 1/2-year contract.
+Initially given the number 28 shirt, he changed it to number 5 ahead of the 2017 season.
+On 10 May 2018, he played as Djurgarden beat Malmö FF 3-0 in the Swedish Cup Final.

-On 1 March 2019, Gunnarsson signed a 1.5-year contract with Italian club Palermo.
+On 1 March 2019, Gunnarsson signed a half-year contract with Italian club Palermo.
 Following Palermo's exclusion from the Serie B, he was released together with all other players, without making any single appearances during his short stay at the club.